 Solution 1: If you have only one Mac computer

-If you have only one Mac computer, please directly run iBoysoft Mac Data Recovery in recovery mode and recover lost data from the failed MacBook Pro hard drive.
+If you have only one Mac computer, please directly run iBoysoft Mac Data Recovery in macOS Recovery mode and recover lost data from the failed MacBook Pro hard drive.
 This method is highly recommended as it saves your time and effort.

 Note: If your Mac hasn't connect to internet, you need to choose a WiFi network in the upper-right corner of the screen.